Frannie-cpu/iam-project/README.md

 | Abel Jaanus    | UT Support   | Microsoft 365 E5     | User Technology      | Helpdesk/User Admin (via PIM) |
 | Abner Taavi    | HR Manager   | Microsoft 365 E5     | HR Group             | None                          |

 **Design principle:**  RBAC is applied such that admin rights match actual job need — not seniority.
 The HR Manager — despite being the most senior person on the Human Resource (HR) team — gets **no** admin role.
 Seniority is not the same as system control.
 Only UT Support gets the Help Desk/User Admin role and only temporarily, via PIM.
+This is demonstrated in [3.
+Just-In-Time Privileged Access (PIM)](#3-just-in-time-privileged-access-pim)

 An Admin role is admin power, like resetting other people's passwords.